Our City.

 Aoife played an instrumental role in EY’s strategic decision to establish its new North West hub in Derry, part of the firm’s commitment to creating 1,000 new jobs across Northern Ireland and tapping into the region’s strong talent pool.
 She has worked closely with EY leadership and local partners to develop and drive the strategy behind the hub, helping accelerate its launch and ensuring it becomes a key centre for high‑value roles in consulting, technology, data and advisory services.

-Consultung Partner, EY NI
+Consulting Partner, EY NI

 Clare Magee